 The resolution of the export file in dots per inch (dpi).
 DPI is only available when exporting a layout.
 When exporting a map, the dpi is calculated automatically.

 Write world file

 In the same location as the exported map, generate a separate world file that contains georeference information.
 This allows the exported image to be used as raster data in ArcGIS Pro or other GIS applications.

-This option is not available for layouts or in 3D views.
+This option is not available in 3D views.